mohamedsillahkanu/SNT-CODE-LIBRARY-NU/README.md

 ---

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is a draft working progress file